Eng 繁中 日本語 한국어 简中

 /Android/data/com.vrstormlab.dancexr/files/Player.log

-Note: Connect your device to a PC via USB and use File Transfer, or use a file explorer app with appropriate permissions on the device to locate this file.
+Note: Connect your device to a PC via USB and use File Transfer to locate this file.

 🖥️ System & VR Startup